Media in Goa: Newspapers and magazines

 In the Marathi language, some of the popular newspapers are: the Tarun Bharat, which was earlier published from the neighbouring city of Belgaum but now has its presses in Porvorim; the Daily Pudhari, which was earlier published from Karaswada, Mapusa; the Gomantak, a sister publication of the Gomantak Times and much more influential in the past; and Navprabha of The Navhind Times/Dempo group.
 Other publications primarily publish "Goa editions" through presses and offices run from outside Goa.
 Recent years saw the launch of the Gova Doot.
 A nearly three-decade old newspaper, the Marathi daily Rashtramath from the South Goa city of Margao suspended publications at the early part of this decade.

 A new Hindi daily paper Nitya Samay also started from Margao.
 As of 2013, the Lokmat, which is a newspaper based in Maharashtra, was also a growing and influential paper in the Marathi segment of the Goa newspaper market; it comes out with a local edition, edited by Raju Nayak.
 Goan Varta is also Marathi newspaper in Goa.

+Goa Samachar, Hindi-language fortnightly newspaper based in Goa, India, was established in the early 2020s by journalist Namita Sharan.
+It is registered with the Press Registrar General of India and operates in both print and digital formats.

 Out-station dailies reaching Goa from other centres of publication include, Kesari, Maharashtra Times, Loksatta, The Asian Age, Deccan Herald, The Hindu, Hindustan Times, Navshakti and more.
 News agencies operating in the state are the Press Trust of India and the United News of India, while the Indo-Asian News Service and ANI have also offered regular coverage from Goa.

 Other publications in the state include Vasco Watch (English-language, fortnightly—Free to reader neighbourhood newspaper), Hello Publications, Hello Travel Talk (English-language, a tourism magazine), Whats On Goa (English-language, fortnightly—an event lister Of Goa), Hello City - Hello Panjim, Hello Margao (English-language), Hello Goa Yellowpages (English-language, Yearly), Gulab (Konkani, monthly), Bimb (Devanagiri-script Konkani), Poddbimb (Konkani Roman-script monthly), Harbour Times, [Digital Goa], and J's House among others.
 Some of the smaller publications are known to change their name, form or even go out of publication temporarily or permanently.